 It is not unusual for protest voters to use their ballot paper to register their complaint about an issue that is important to them, by writing on the paper and thus spoiling their vote.
 It may make the voter feel better, but is a fairly futile exercise and those at whom the complaint is directed with probably never see it.

 In most cases though voters in Ireland have a chance to vent their spleen prior to the elections with actual candidates, as personal door to door canvasses and local ‘walkabouts’ are a core part of every campaign.
-However voters even when angry or opinionated in private tend to be quite polite when actually faced with a canvasser or a candidate, and readily promise their first preference vote to everyone.
+In reality most voters even when angry or opinionated in private tend to be quite polite when actually faced with a canvasser or a candidate and some will readily promise their first preference vote to anyone who asks for it.

 In one election a voter who did this followed through on these pledges, entering the number 1 beside every candidate on the ballot paper, then at the bottom adding the note: “As promised”!